aytacg26/ruler_of_the_world/README.md

 There are 208 + 1 countries in the world and game will have a maximum of 5 main players and a possible number of game breakers which will be named as pirates of the game but at the end of the game there will be only one **"Ruler of the World"**.

-### - Main Players
+### - Main Players (A Player or a team of maxiumum 20)
-First five player who collects at least 12 Country Cards will be main players of the game and main players will fight against each other and also game breakers to get the unique and rare **"Ruler of the World"** card.
+First five player who collects at least 12 Country Cards will be main players of the game and main players will fight against each other and also game breakers to get the unique and rare **"The Ruler of the World"** card.
 When a player collects at least 12 Country Cards, we will transfer a Main Player Card to his/her wallet.
-All players should follow the rules and create their strategies to be the winner of the game and to get the **"Ruler of the World"** card.
+All players should follow the rules and create their strategies to be the winner of the game and to get the **"The Ruler of the World"** card.

-### - Game Breakers (Priates of the Game)
+### - Game Breakers (Pirates of the Game)
-After the announcement of 5 main players (first five player), any other player who collects the cards and breaks the possible strategies of the main players will be accepted as Priates and for game breakers or priates, we will transfer a Priate Card to their wallets.
-For some strategies or points, main players should collect the required country cards, for example, to get the **EU Card** a main player should collect from the limited number of EU Countries cards, but before collecting those limited number of cards, they can be hostaged by a priate or more priates and hence priate(s) will break the strategy of the main player.
+After the announcement of 5 main players (first five player or first five team), any other player who collects the cards and breaks the possible strategies of the main players will be accepted as Pirates and for game breakers or pirates, we will transfer a Pirate Card to their wallets.
+For some strategies or points, main players should collect the required country cards, for example, to get the **EU Card** a main player should collect from the limited number of EU Countries cards, but before collecting those limited number of cards, they can be hostaged by a pirate or more priates and hence pirate(s) will break the strategy of the main player.
 These cases will create the trade or negotiation part of the game.
-A main player will need to negotiate with priates to get required cards for his/her strategy.
+A main player will need to negotiate with pirates to get required cards for his/her strategy.

 ### - About Game

-Game will be a fight between 5 main players and possible number of game breakers (priates).
+Game will be a fight between 5 main players and possible number of game breakers (pirates).
 The Ruler of the World game will take 15 months starting from the date of publish of collection cards and in this time period, each month we will publish an amount of country cards and power cards.
 Each month, 5 hours before publishing the cards, we will announce the list of countries and changes on the cards at our [Facebook page](https://www.facebook.com/joefunnyfrog), [Twitter account](https://twitter.com/JoetheFunnyFrog) and website of [The Ruler of the World](https://www.rownft.art).